 Charleston Eats: Southern/Lowcountry

-FIG Elevated Southern fare with an homage to the Lowcountry – It has been a while for me, but this spot has been a consistent a top choice in Charleston.
+FIG THIS IS THE HARDEST RESERVATION TO GET!
+Plan ahead.
+Elevated Southern fare with an homage to the Lowcountry – It has been a while for me, but this spot has been a consistent a top choice in Charleston.

 Fat Hen French Lowcountry.
 If you can get a reservation, go.
 I love the Beef Rib and the Hanger Steak.